anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/lifesight-tracking-pixel.md

 ---
 The Lifesight Tracking Pixel, referred to as **Custom JS** in the platform, is a critical component for understanding user behavior on your website.
 It is a smart JavaScript snippet that, once installed, identifies and tracks user activities and touchpoints.

-This is a foundational step for enabling attribution and measurement on the Lifesight Unified Momentum Marketing (UMM) Platform.
+This is a foundational step for enabling attribution and measurement on the Lifesight UMM Platform.

 ### Before You Begin